 Client Logos (or recent projects or products)

 The trust factor should be one of your top priorities.
 Just like testimonials, client logos can go a long way in boosting trust with new visitors.
 If you have clients of note, such as local businesses that other will recognize, those are the perfect types of client logos to display on your site.
 Some might call it name dropping, but it works.

 I also included a great infographic from HubSpot to help you understand effective home page elements visually.

 The elements above might not all work for your specific site.
 You may have to pick and choose, depending on your particular niche, but most of them are applicable to a majority of businesses.
 Remember, anything that you can do to build trust, pique interest, and build rapport will have a direct impact on whether they explore the rest of your site.
-It all starts with a killer home page.
+It all starts with an effective home page.